Cameradventures: Shooting In “Black & White”

 ONE MONTH BEFORE…

 I decided to kill some time after the phone call to postpone and take a few pictures of the surrounding area for future ideas.
 I did so for about 15 minutes, then packed up to head home.
-When I reached the corner of the block before the parking lot I was stopped by two security guards who asked if they could “speak with me for a minute”.
-As they asked what I was photographing, I politely answered while respectfully adding that I wasn’t doing anything wrong, nor anything different than any other photographer.
-While we were talking, two security cars pulled up, along with 4 other security guards on bike and foot.
-I soon found myself surrounded by them in a semi-circle against a window full of restaurant customers.
+When I reached the corner of the block before the parking lot, I was stopped by two security guards who asked if they could speak with me for a minute.
+As they asked what I was photographing, I politely answered their question while respectfully adding that I wasn’t doing anything wrong, nor anything different than any other photographer.
+As we were talking, two security cars pulled up, along with four other security guards on bike and foot.
+I soon found myself surrounded by them in a semi-circle with my back against a window filled with observing restaurant customers.
 When they asked if they could see pictures, I reminded that I didn’t have to show them, but agreed to, so as to deescalate the brewing situation.

-At this point, I’m sure you’re thinking that I should have exercised my right and refused, but I thought quickly and heavily about the big picture.
-Attempting to walk away would only have led to detainment and possible banning from the mall area as a photographer, whether or not I was within my rights.
+At this point, I’m sure you’re thinking that I should have exercised my right to refuse and done so, but I had thought quickly and heavily about the big picture.
+Attempting to walk away would only have led to unnecessary detainment and possible banning from the mall area as a photographer, whether or not I was within my rights.

 Of course I could have gone the route of The Defiant Ones (I love movie titles), then taken legal action, but I didn’t think all of that was worth the hassle, especially since I could simply speak with mall management and voice my concern.
 But trust me, “ghetto” Kenny wanted to tell them to do something that was anatomically impossible and walk off.
 No disrespect, but that’s what I was feeling in the moment.

-Before showing them, I asked why it was so important that they see my photos and they answered that they had received THREE phone calls that “I” was taking pictures of little children (which is funny, not-funny, because I was photographing buildings for background ideas, not the play area).
-After explaining the canceled photo shoot and informing them that I was enraged at the accusation, I showed them the photos, which I refused to delete.
+Before showing them, I asked why it was so important that they see my photos and they answered that they had received THREE phone calls that “I” was taking pictures of little children (which is funny, not funny, because I was photographing stores/buildings/layouts for background ideas, not the play area).
+After explaining the canceled photo shoot and informing them that I was both offended and enraged by the accusation, I showed them the photos, which I refused to delete.
 They apologized and explained that three weeks prior, someone HAD been taking pictures of little girls, to which I answered, “man with a camera doesn’t always mean PERVERT”.
 By this point, there were onlookers, video recording with their smartphones from across the street.
-This prompted me to mention that this all was ridiculous, acknowledging the unnecessary amount of guards “in my face”, as I put it.
-I hadn’t gotten very far into voicing my dissatisfaction before an older white man across the street yelled, “they wouldn’t be doing this if you were a small WHITE woman!”
+This prompted me to mention that this all was ridiculous, acknowledging the unnecessary number of guards “in my face”.
+I hadn’t gotten very long into voicing my dissatisfaction before an older white man across the street yelled, “they wouldn’t be doing this if you were a small WHITE woman!”

 Hmmmmm…